(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 There are many examples of simple portfolios in personal finance blogs.
 Most of them are using a three-fund portfolio or even a two-fund portfolio.
-It’s not necessarily easy to adapt for non-US, but it is doable.
+It is not necessarily easy to adapt for non-US, but it is doable.
 My new portfolio only has three funds.
 And it could be simplified further to two funds.
 A simple portfolio is easier to manage and to rebalance.
 And it is often more efficient than a “seemingly smart” one.
 People are not beating the market on the long-term.
 Therefore, there is no point trying!

 6. Investing first, asking for advice second

 This investing mistake is directly related to the previous one.
-When I decided to invest on my complicated portfolio, I didn’t check with anybody.
+When I decided to invest in my complicated portfolio, I did not check with anybody.
 After I did the investment, I asked for comments on the portfolio.
 And most of the comments agreed that it was too complicated.
 If I had asked for advice before investing, I would have avoided investing in my complicated portfolio at all.

-I think it’s always a good idea to ask for advice before investing.
+I think it is always a good idea to ask for advice before investing.
 You can ask advice on your favorite personal finance blog or on the bogleheads forum.
-Ideally, you want several point of views on a decision before making it.
+Ideally, you want several points of views on a decision before making it.

 7. Not considering the big picture

 In 2018, I decided to add 5% bonds to my investing portfolio.
-My rationale was to help rebalancing and to increase my bond allocation.
-However, I didn’t consider the big picture.
+My rationale was to help to rebalance my portfolio and to increase my bond allocation.
+However, I did not consider the big picture.
 I only considered the bond allocation of my investment portfolio.
 But I have also bonds in my retirement portfolios.
-Once I took everything into account, I realized I already had too much bonds.
+Once I took everything into account, I realized I already had a too large allocation to bonds.

 8. Buying without enough research